GEM-benchmark/NL-Augmenter/transformations/azerty_qwerty_chars_swap/README.md

 # Multilingual Keyboard Change: AZERTY / QWERTY
 This transformation acts like a perturbation by replacing some characters regarding a possible change of keyboard.
-Given a character `c_qwerty` located at a certain position in a QWERTY keyboard, it is replaced with the character `c_azerty` located at the same position of an AZERTY keyboard.
+Given a character `c_qwerty` located at a certain position in a QWERTY or QWERTZ keyboard, it is replaced with the character `c_azerty` located at the same position of an AZERTY keyboard.

 ## What type of a transformation is this?
 This transformation acts like a perturbation and makes lexical replacement.